BreakawayConsulting/echronos/README.md

 Adding a new RTOS variant means adding the appropriate list entries to `x.py`, and adding new component code in the `components` directory structure if necessary.

 Please see the existing component code under [`components`](components) for examples on how to develop RTOS components.

+## Developing support for a new hardware architecture

+Adding support for a new hardware architecture involves adding the necessary code and updating the `x.py` tool to generate appropriate RTOS variants.

+The `CORE_CONFIGURATIONS` variable in `x.py` is mapping from hardware architecture to a list of supported RTOS variants.

+It is recommended that the simplest RTOS variant, *Acamar* is used for initial development of a new supported architecture.

+New components are required for a new supported architecture.
+Specifically a *context-switch* and *stack* component for the new architecture.

+The *stack* component should allocate a stack for each configured task.

+The *context-switch* component provides an implementation of the *context_init*, *context_switch* and *context_switch_first* functions.
+**Note:** these functions may be implemented as macros rather than functions.

 ## Building user documentation